(c. 1821 - 1862)

 Unit: 6th Louisiana Infantry

-At the first battle of Manassas (July 1861) he was Captain of Company B, the "Calhoun Guards", of the 6th Louisian Infantry.
-He was appointed Lieutenant Colonel of the Regiment on 18 February 1862, and Colonel 27 June 1862 on the death of Colonel Seymour at Gaines' Mill, Va.
+A clerk in New Orleans, he enrolled as Captain of Company B, the "Calhoun Guards", of the 6th Louisiana Infantry on 5 June 1861 and led them at First Manassas in July.
+He was elected Lieutenant Colonel of the Regiment on 9 May 1862 (to date from 18 February), and Colonel on 27 June 1862 on the death of Colonel Seymour at Gaines' Mill, Va.
 At Second Manassas (August 1862) he relieved the wounded Colonel Henry Forno in command of Hays' brigade.

-He was in command of the Regiment on the Maryland Campaign, and was killed in action at Sharpsburg on 17 September.
-His body was recovered by his men the next day, and buried near the Dunkard Church (see Bowie List page).
+He was in command of the Regiment on the Maryland Campaign but was killed in action at Sharpsburg on 17 September 1862.
+His body was recovered by his men the next day, and buried near the Dunkard Church.

-Basics of the Colonel's service from Sifakis' Compendium1.
-The live-looking dead horse in the Gardner photograph taken on the field at Sharpsburg is likely the mount of Colonel Strong2.
-Burial information from member Greg Farino, supported by Stotelmyer3.
+His service from Sifakis' Compendium1 and Booth.2 The live-looking dead horse in the Gardner photograph taken on the field at Sharpsburg is likely the mount of Colonel Strong3.
+Burial information from member Greg Farino, supported by Stotelmyer4.

 1 Sifakis, Stewart, Compendium of the Confederate Armies, The, State vols., New York: Facts on File, 1995, Louisiajna vol. [AotW citation 1097]